kheyer/Deep-Synthesis/README.md

 Local setup supports bulk prediction from a text file of SMILES string, either through the app GUI or a command line interface.

 The quickest way to get up and running is to install Deep Synthesis using Docker.
-If you do not have Docker, follow the [Docker Download Instructions](https://docs.docker.com/install/).
+If you do not have Docker installed, follow the [Docker Download Instructions](https://docs.docker.com/install/).
 Then run the following commands:

     git clone https://github.com/kheyer/Deep-Synthesis
     cd Deep-Synthesis